 The peak brightness of 250-nits may seem low on paper, but the monitor is more than bright enough under normal viewing conditions.
 You’ll most likely want to lower the brightness down from the maximum.

 Further, the LG 34UM69G is factory-calibrated, and it has the standard 99% sRGB color gamut, which results in accurate, consistent, and vivid colors fit even for entry-level color-critical work.

-For professional-grade accuracy though, you will need to properly calibrate the monitor.
+For professional-grade accuracy, though, you will need to calibrate the monitor correctly.

 The IPS panel technology also includes wide 178° viewing angles, which ensure flawless picture quality without any shifts in color, brightness, or contrast when looking at the screen off-axis.